Kiersten White

-Kiersten White is an American author of fiction for children and young adults.
-Her first book, Paranormalcy, was published by HarperCollins in 2009.
+Kiersten White is an American author of fiction for children, young adults, and adults.
+Her first book, Paranormalcy, was published by HarperCollins in 2010.

 Early life

-White was born in Utah in 1983 and graduated in 2004 from Brigham Young University, where she studied English.
+White graduated in 2004 from Brigham Young University, where she studied English.
 She lives with her family in San Diego, California.
+White was raised Mormon but is no longer practicing.
+She is bisexual.

 Career

-White is a writer of young-adult fiction covering a variety of genres (fantasy, historical fiction, paranormal); she also wrote a middle-grade novel of funny fairy tales.
+White is a writer covering a variety of genres (fantasy, historical fiction, paranormal, horror); she writes middle grade, young adult, and adult fiction.